Omar-fy/agrisense/README.md

 ## Frontend

-`dashboard.html` is a single self-contained file — no npm, no build step.
+`dashboard.html` is a single self-contained file.
 Open it in any browser or serve it with a static file server.
 It connects to the FastAPI backend at `http://localhost:8000`.

-The frontend is plain HTML/CSS/JS and could be trasnformed into standard JSON to work with any HTTP client and/or a React frontend.
+The frontend is plain HTML/CSS/JS and could be trasnformed into standard JSON to work with any HTTP client and/or a React frontend which I will be discussing with my team on.

 ---